 The challenge, therefore, is to site and manage coastal development in a manner that allows natural physical coastal processes, such as erosion, to continue.
 To meet this challenge, coastal managers, property owners, and developers must work with erosion—not against it—by understanding the magnitude and causes of erosion and applying appropriate management techniques that will allow its beneficial functions to continue.

 The Shoreline Change Project

-CZM then incorporated the shorelines and shore-perpendicular transects with shoreline change rates into MORIS to provide better access to the shoreline change data and encourage the public to browse the data using this online mapping tool.
+CZM then incorporated the shorelines and shore-perpendicular transects with shoreline change rates into the Coastal Erosion Viewer to provide better access to the shoreline change data.
 In 2013, through continued collaboration with USGS, CZM released a new shoreline that spans 2007 to 2009.
-USGS delineated and analyzed this latest shoreline with other shorelines at 50-meter (approximately 164-feet) intervals to compute long-term (approximately 150-year) and short-term (approximately 30-year) rates of shoreline change.
+USGS delineated and analyzed this shoreline with other shorelines at 50-meter (approximately 164-feet) intervals to compute long-term (approximately 175-year) and short-term (approximately 50-year) rates of shoreline change.
 Other shorelines added as part of this update include a 2000 shoreline derived by USGS that covers most of the ocean-facing coastline, as well as a 2001 shoreline for the South Shore that was delineated by Applied Coastal Research and Engineering.
-New shorelines and more than 26,000 transects with updated change rates, uncertainty values, and net distances of shoreline movement have been added to MORIS.
+The latest lidar-derived shorelines delineated for the years 2013-2014 and 2018 and more than 25,000 transects with updated change rates, uncertainty values, and net distances of shoreline movement have been added to the Coastal Erosion Viewer.

 How to Interpret the Data